codelibs/fess-docs/en/4.0/user/search-sort.rst

 If you want to sort ' sort: field name ' in to fill out the search form, the search.

-In ascending order sort the content size as a search term, |Fess| is below.
+In ascending order sort the content size as a search term, fess is below.

 ::

-|Fess| sort:contentLength
+fess sort:contentLength

 To sort in descending order as below.

 ::

-|Fess| sort:contentLength.desc
+fess sort:contentLength.desc

 If you sort by multiple fields separated list, shown below.

 ::

-|Fess| sort:contentLength.desc,lastModified
+fess sort:contentLength.desc,lastModified